sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_domain_authentication.md

 Automated security defaults to **On**.
 If your DNS provider does not accept underscores in CNAME records, you will have to turn off Automated Security to use MX and TXT records.

-When Automated Security is **On**, SendGrid generates three different CNAME records.
+When Automated Security is **On**, SendGrid generates 3 different CNAME records.
 In a later step of setting up domain authentication, you give these records to your DNS provider, and then you verify that they upload correctly.

 If you select **Off**, we generate 1 MX record and 2 TXT records.
 In a later step of setting up domain authentication, you give these records to your DNS provider, and then you verify that they upload correctly.